Athelhampton

-Athelhampton (also known as Admiston or Adminston) is a settlement and civil parish in Dorset, England, situated approximately 5 mi east of Dorchester.
+Athelhampton (also known as Admiston or Adminston) is a settlement in the civil parish of Athelhampton and Puddletown, in Dorset, England, situated approximately 5 mi east of Dorchester.
 It consists of a manor house and a former Church of England parish church.
 Dorset County Council's 2013 mid-year estimate of the population of the civil parish is 30.
+On 1 April 2024 the parish was abolished and merged with Puddletown to form "Athelhampton and Puddletown".

 Manor

 The Domesday Book records that in 1086 the Bishop of Salisbury, with Odbold as tenant, held the manor, then called Pidele.
 The name Aethelhelm appears in the 13th century, when Athelhampton belonged to the de Loundres family.
 In 1350 Richard Martyn married the de Pydele heiress, and their descendant Sir William Martin received licence to enclose 160 acre of land to form a deer park and a licence to fortify the manor.